namit-c/vSafe/README.md

 ## Installation

- Clone the following [github](https://gitlab.cas.mcmaster.ca/choprn9/final-project.git) to install vSafe and import into eclipse.
+ Clone this repo [github](https://gitlab.cas.mcmaster.ca/choprn9/final-project.git) to install vSafe and import into eclipse.
 Then configure the class path to include the include the external JAR file "jar-files/json-20140107.jar".
 Then run the controller module.

  ```bash
  git clone https://gitlab.cas.mcmaster.ca/choprn9/final-project.git